The Goonies: Plot

-Facing foreclosure of their homes in the "Goon Docks" area of Astoria, Oregon to an expanding country club, a group of boys who call themselves "the Goonies"—Michael "Mikey" Walsh, Richard "Data" Wang, Clark "Mouth" Devereaux, and Lawrence "Chunk" Cohen—gather for a final weekend together.
+Facing foreclosure of their homes in the "Goon Docks" neighborhood of Astoria, Oregon to an expanding country club, a group of boys who call themselves "the Goonies"—Michael "Mikey" Walsh, Richard "Data" Wang, Clark "Mouth" Devereaux, and Lawrence "Chunk" Cohen—gather for a final weekend together.
 While rummaging through the Walshes' attic, they come across a 1632 doubloon and an old treasure map purporting to lead to the treasure of legendary pirate "One-Eyed Willy", believed to be located somewhere nearby.

 Seeing the treasure as their last chance to save their homes, the boys overpower and bind Mikey's older brother, Brandon "Brand", to get past him and make their way to an abandoned restaurant on the coast that coincides with the map.
 Brand soon follows alongside Andrea "Andy" Carmichael, a high school cheerleader with a crush on him, and her tomboy best friend, Stephanie "Stef" Steinbrenner.

-The group soon discovers that the derelict restaurant is a hideout of the Fratelli crime family: Francis, Jake, and their mother.
+The group soon discovers that the derelict restaurant is a hideout of the Fratelli crime family consisting of Francis, Jake and their mother.
 The Goonies find a tunnel in the basement and follow it, but Chunk leaves to alert the police after being mistakenly locked in a freezer.

-Chunk flags down a nearby car to go to the sheriff's station, but it turns out to be the Fratellis, who kidnap and imprison him.
+Chunk flags down a nearby car to go to the sheriff's station, but it turns out to be the Fratellis, who abduct him.
 They interrogate him until he reveals where the Goonies have gone and begin pursuit.
-Chunk is left behind alongside their hulking and deformed younger brother “Sloth”, whom he befriends.
+Chunk is left behind alongside their hulking and deformed younger brother "Sloth", whom he befriends.
 After Sloth frees them both, Chunk calls the sheriff, who thinks it is another one of his tall tales.
 Chunk and Sloth follow the trail of the Fratellis.